tim-koko/website/content/de/blog/2025-kubevirt-whatis.md

 Under the hood:

 - KubeVirt uses the Linux KVM Hypervisor (Kernel-Based Virtual Machines)
-- KVM Virtual Machines are a regular Linux processes
+- KVM virtual machines are regular Linux processes
-- KubeVirt/Kubernetes isolates this process with Linux Kernel Features like Control Groups (cgroups) and Kernel Namespaces - just like any other containerized process.
+- KubeVirt/Kubernetes isolates this process with Linux kernel features like control groups (cgroups) and kernel namespaces - just like any other containerized process.
-- Each KVM Process runs encapsulated in a Pod.
+- Each KVM process runs encapsulated in a pod.
 Kubernetes does not know anything about VMs - there are only pods and containers.
 - The Kubernetes scheduler decides where to run the VM Pod
-- KubeVirt uses a DeamonSet to prepare the VM Pod (Network, Devices, …)
+- KubeVirt uses a DaemonSet to prepare the VM Pod (network, devices, ...)
-- VM Pods run tooling to communicate with the KVM Hypervisor (QEMU, libvirt) to start the Virtual Machine inside the VM Pod
+- VM pods run tooling to communicate with the KVM hypervisor (QEMU, libvirt) to start the virtual machine inside the VM Pod
-- Networking and storage use the same CNI and CSI plugins from Kubernetes
+- Networking and storage use the same CNI and CSI plugins from kubernetes

 ### Start your first VM

-As a prerequisite to start virtual machines on your kubernetes cluster you need to have the KubeVirt operator up and running.
+As a prerequisite to starting virtual machines on your kubernetes cluster, you need to have the KubeVirt operator up and running.
 You can install the operator using

 ```shell
 export V=$(curl -s https://storage.googleapis.com/kubevirt-prow/release/kubevirt/kubevirt/stable.txt)